WPA Health insurance review (2026)

 Here's a helpful summary of the key points of our WPA Health Insurance Review:

-- The unrivalled control of WPA health insurance does place more onus on you to engage with the set-up process to craft the cover you want.
+- The unrivalled control of WPA health insurance places more onus on you to engage with the set-up process to craft the cover you want, making it more complex than other policies.

-- The extras and monetary limits you choose will influence your premium.
+- The extras and monetary limits you choose will influence your WPA premium; the more options you add and the higher your limits, the greater the monthly cost.

 - WPA has outstanding customer service and consistently leads the way for private health insurance customer reviews.